ferrier1/Google-Cloud-Platform/Networking/GKE Networking.md

 Kubernetes makes very liberal use of IP addresses.
 This simplifies the system and makes it easier to use.
 This makes IP address management a challenge however.

 VPC Native mode solves this issue by providing the ability to define, up front cluster scale requirements.
 This allowes Kubernetes to reduce its overall IP footprint.

+## IP Addresses

+The Kubernetes networking model relies heavily on IP addresses.
+Services, Pods, Containers, and nodes communicate using IP addresses.

+- **Cluster IP** - The IP address assigned to a Service.
+This address is stable for the lifetime of the Service.
+- **Pod IP** - The IP address assigned to a given Pod.
+This is ephemeral.
+- **Node IP** - The IP address assigned to a given node.

+## Subnets

+Following subnet resources required:

+- Subnet for the Nodes
+    - Secondary range for Pods - non-routeable
+    - Secondary range for Services
+- Master CIDR /28 range for VPC peer - non-routeable outside VPC